waywardphilosopher/parami/content/docs/knowing.md

 `knowledge of X = true belief about X + knowledge of M`

-So we're defining knowledge in terms of knoweldge, and this is circular.
+So we're defining knowledge in terms of knowledge, and this is circular.
 (At this point, everyone gives up, and goes off to do something else...)

 #### Reading 5 (session 7 and 8): "Skill knowledge": Zhuangzi's Ox

-In the final two weeks, we're moving on to the *Zhuangzi* to explore a different kind of knowledge: the knowledge that we have when we're doing something skilfully — playing guitar, balancing an upended broom on the palm of our hand etc. We'll be talking about how knowing *that* (for example, knowing *that* if you want to walk a tightrope, you need good balance) sometimes matters less than knowing *how* (knowing *how* to walk on a tightrope and keep your balance).
+In the final two weeks, we're moving on to the *Zhuangzi* to explore a different kind of knowledge: the knowledge that we have when we're doing something skillfully — playing guitar, balancing an upended broom on the palm of our hand etc. We'll be talking about how knowing *that* (for example, knowing *that* if you want to walk a tightrope, you need good balance) sometimes matters less than knowing *how* (knowing *how* to walk on a tightrope and keep your balance).

 This reading can be broken down into four parts: